Mastering the Art of Hospitality

 In 1825, the nature-focused Hudson River School became America’s first major art movement.
 To make these iconic Catskills, Adirondacks and other landscapes part of the guest experience, InterContinental New York Barclay in Midtown Manhattan digitized Hudson River School images and antique maps on vinyl for guest-room wallcoverings.
 Connecting all meeting spaces, the Gallery Foyer features a White House-inspired crystal chandelier and corridors lined with portraits and still-lifes.

-Local art curated by Mary Martin, Charleston Place, A Belmond Hotel, S.C.
+Local art curated by Mary Martin, The Charleston Place, S.C.

-Art connects guests at Charleston Place, A Belmond Hotel to the fabled South Carolina city’s rich culture and heritage.
+Art connects guests at The Charleston Place to the fabled South Carolina city’s rich culture and heritage.
 Hand-selected in collaboration with local curator Mary Martin, custom and unique works create an immersive sensory experience throughout the public spaces, private Club Level, guest rooms and corridors.
 Highlights include the photographs of notable Charlestonians that greet delegates on their way to the second-floor meeting rooms.

 View more hotel sculpture and art installations: